luke-sutton/Writerside-Web-Dev-Notes/topics/Creating-a-Database-Schema-Table.md

 ### Creating a Table

-To create a new table use the create table statement followed by the name for the table -
+To create a new table use the create table statement followed by the schema and name for the table -

 ```SQL
 CREATE TABLE  TutorialAppSchema.Computer